daknuett/ljson/docs/sources/README.txt

 ==============

-ljson is an attempt to create a database model suiting the needs of modern data procession.
+ljson is an attempt to create a database model suiting the needs of modern data processing.
 It is designed to work faster than usual json, but to keep the simple but yet elegant object representation.